When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Using the scooter

 Unlike most adult e-scooters, the Mini 2 doesn’t have a thumb or twist throttle.
-Instead there is a foot throttle that will activate once you kick off to get the scooter moving.
+Instead, there is a foot throttle that will activate once you kick off to get the scooter moving.
 The power comes on very smoothly and none of my children felt intimidated or out of control when the power kicked in.
-Braking is provided the red thumb lever on the left hand side of the handlebars, this effectively reverses the motor bringing the scooter to quick and steady standstill.
-There is also a friction plate on the underside of the rear mudguard and the manufacturer states that compressing the mudguard with the heal of your foot can be used as an auxiliary braking method.
+Braking is provided by the red thumb lever on the left-hand side of the handlebars, this effectively reverses the motor bringing the scooter to a quick and steady standstill.
+There is also a friction plate on the underside of the rear mudguard and the manufacturer states that compressing the mudguard with the heel of your foot can be used as an auxiliary braking method.

-My first impressions of the Kugoo Kirin Mini 2 was it is of a sturdy aluminium construction.
-It didn’t feel like a toy like some of the cheaper kids e-scooters I’ve come across.
+My first impression of the Kugoo Kirin Mini 2 as it is of sturdy aluminium construction.
+It didn’t feel like a toy like some of the cheaper kid’s-scooters I’ve come across.
 More like a scaled-down version of the Adult S1.
-I think that considering the build quality it’s actually very good value for money.
+I think that considering the build quality it’s very good value for money.
 It could even be used by older teenagers and some adults.
-There are a few extra neat touches to the Mini 2, like a rear brake light and side stand.
+There are a few extra neat touches to the Mini 2 like a rear brake light and side stand.

 The Kugoo Kirin Mini 2 is a great electric scooter for kids.
-My daughters have really enjoyed trying it out.
+My daughters have enjoyed trying it out.
 It comes across as a very robust scooter and looks like it could handle a fair amount of abuse.
-It’s certainly well made enough to be used by a smaller adult as well.
+It’s certainly well-made enough to be used by a smaller adult as well.

 E-scooters are great fun for children, but there are limitations as to where they can be used (in the UK) I live on a farm, so there is plenty of space and a long driveway for my kids to enjoy the scooter.
 If you live in certain European countries then you will have much more choice, but I would recommend wide open spaces like parks.